wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ```powerappsfl
     Collect(RenameCollection, RenameColumns(ItemsCollection, "Name", "Product"))
     ```
-    Here, we have created a new collection called *RenameCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *RenameColumns* function to rename the *Name* column to *Product.*
+    Here, we’ve created a new collection called *RenameCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *RenameColumns* function to rename the *Name* column to *Product.*

-1. Click the **Preview** button in the top right of the Power Apps editor to enter preview mode.
-Click all four buttons.
-Click the **X** in the top right to close out of preview mode.
+1. Select the **Preview** button in the top right of the Power Apps editor to enter preview mode.
+Select all four buttons.
+Select the **X** in the top right to close out of preview mode.

-1. On the **View** tab, select **Collections** and then select each of the additional collections you have created to see what effect the functions had.
+1. On the **View** tab, select **Collections** and then select each of the additional collections you’ve created to see what effect the functions had.

 	> [!div class="mx-imgBorder"]
 	> ![Screenshot of four new buttons.](../media/new-buttons.png)